• Skip to content

 Early intervention services for children with microcephaly

 Early intervention should also include helping you learn how to spend time with your child in ways that support their development.
-Children learn the most from the people who care for them and with whom they spend most of their time, so everyday play and communication with you can help your child a lot.
+Children learn the most from the people who care for them and with whom they spend most of their time, so everyday play and communication with you and other carers can help your child a lot.

 Financial support for children with microcephaly